 When older kids are doing homework after school, keep paper and pencils on hand for your younger child to keep busy and feel involved.

-During your time together you have opportunities to teach your child self-help skills like toileting and dressing that build self-awareness and independence, concepts that will be beneficial to your child when he reaches school age.
+During your time together you have opportunities to teach your child self-help skills, like toileting and dressing, that build self-awareness and independence.
+These concepts will be beneficial to your child when they reach school age.

-Spend a little time practicing new skills with your child that require your attention and support, such as drawing and printing letters, or cutting with scissors.
+Spend a little time practicing fine motor skills with your child that require your attention and support, such as painting pictures or cutting with scissors.

 Sign up for swimming, art or music lessons.